-The Samsung Galaxy Watch 4 is a surprisingly powerful sleep tracking wearable β and it's hugely improved from the early days of Samsung smartwatches.
+The Samsung Galaxy Watch 5 is a surprisingly powerful sleep-tracking wearable – and it's hugely improved from the early days of Samsung smartwatches.

-The Galaxy Watch 4 offers richer data, more metrics captured at night and most importantly, feels like sleep monitoring you can actually rely on telling you about your bed time.
+The Galaxy Watch 5 offers richer data, more metrics captured at night, and most importantly, feels like sleep monitoring you can rely on telling you about your bedtime.

 How Samsung smartwatches track sleep

 Before breaking down what Samsung can track when you're asleep, let's just go over how it's tracking your sleep in the first place.
-It does this in the same way that most other smartwatches do it, by using the onboard accelerometer motion sensor and its own algorithms to detect when you've stopped moving around and in bed getting some shut eye.
+It does this in the same way that most other smartwatches do it, by using the onboard accelerometer motion sensor and its algorithms to detect when you've stopped moving around and in bed getting some shut-eye.

-It will also make use of additional sensors like heart rate and an SpO2 sensor to track additional biometric data.
+It will also make use of additional sensors like heart rate and a SpO2 sensor to track additional biometric data.
 You can also use it to detect snoring while you sleep as well.